hero media

 The Art Gallery of NSW will close its five-month tenure of Janet Dawson: Far Away, So Close this January.
 It marks the end of the artist’s first-ever state art museum retrospective, despite a distinguished career spanning more than six decades.

 The landmark exhibition has been on display since July 2025 in the Naala Nura building.
-It depicts Dawson’s signature abstract portraiture and paintings that earnt her the Archibald Prize in 1973 – the third woman in history to achieve the award.
+It depicts Dawson’s signature abstract portraiture and paintings that earned her the Archibald Prize in 1973 – the third woman in history to achieve the award.

 Country Music Festival